I was born in Venezuela. currently, I have nearly two years living in Hamburg, Germany.

 My perception of the world has mainly been influenced by western philosophy.
 Deconstruction and existentialism have played a major role in the way I have come to understand the happenings around me.

-The works of Derrida, Sartre, Heidegger, Nietzsche and Heraclitus have contributed in some degree to the principles which nowadays form part of my own life’s philosophy.
+The works of Derrida, Sartre, Heidegger, Nietzsche and Heraclitus have contributed to some degree to the principles which nowadays form part of my own life’s philosophy.

-My understanding of Freudian and Post-Freudian psychology have also played a significant role in the descriptive nature of my thoughts and the visual representation of them.
+My understanding of Freudian and Post-Freudian psychology has also played a significant role in the descriptive nature of my thoughts and the visual representation of them.

 What kind of technology, technical or software used for your work?

 I’m a digital native.
 Even though I was born in 1989, my brother who nowadays is a software engineer introduced me to the world of computers when I was 7 years old.

 I remember using Jasc Paint Shop Pro back in 1997 to alter scanned pictures of friends and family when I was around 9 years old.
 Since I was a teenager I’ve assembling and set up my own computers.

 Run and trust us, publish your portfolio in Imaginess.art